Cycling in Yorkshire & Beyond

 Another is ribollita, meaning 'reheated'.
 It is a soup made with stale bread, tomatoes, beans and other seasonal vegetables.
 There's a similar dish called pappa al pomodoro.

-To accompany the stage, you should drink Chianti wine - from the Monti Chianti between Florence and Siena.
+To accompany the stage, you should consider drinking Chianti wine - from the Monti Chianti between Florence and Siena.

 Chianti wine has been produced since the 1200s, and the area growing the (Sangiovese) grapes was officially designated by Tuscan Grand Duke Cosimo III in 1716.